Israel steps up ground and air attacks in Shujayea as Gaza death toll rises

 It said the air force also struck “terror targets and armed terrorist cells, including a terrorist cell that was on its way to fire at troops”.

-The Israeli military earlier issued a statement requiring residents in Shujayea and adjacent areas to move southwards along the arterial Salah al-Din Road, which crosses the length of the enclave.
+The Israeli military earlier issued a statement requiring residents in Shujayea and adjacent areas to move southwards along the arterial Salah al-Din Street, which crosses the length of the enclave.

 Reporting from Deir el-Balah in central Gaza, Al Jazeera’s Hind Khoudary said Israeli forces targeted a group of Palestinians in Gaza City trying to fill water containers at a distribution point.